tnmdevs/ussd/README.md

 ```php
 php artisan ussd:make <name>
 ```
 This will create a boilerplate USSD screen object for you.
 You can go ahead and edit the contents of `message`, `options` and `execute` methods.
-The screen extends `TNM\USSD\Screen` class which gives you access to means of accessing the request details, and encoding USSD response.
+The screen extends `TNM\USSD\Screen` class which gives you means of accessing the request details, and encoding USSD response.

 ### 2. The `Request` object